submtd/laravel-encrypted-fields/README.md

 ## Usage

-Add the HasEncryptedFields trait to your model class, and add a protected static property called $encrypt containing an array of fields that should be encrypted.
+Add the HasEncryptedFields trait to your model class, and add a protected property called $encrypted containing an array of fields that should be encrypted.

 ```
 <?php